newrelic/demo-deployer/documentation/developer/behaviors/malloc/README.md

 ## Value format

-The value for the compute behavior has the following format: `[MIN,MAX]`
+The value for the malloc behavior has the following format: `[MIN,MAX]`

 The `MIN` is an integer value representing the number of killobytes to allocate at the minimum.
 The `MAX` is an integer value representing the number of killobytes to allocate at the maximum.